Play and stream music from your Mac, iPod, or iPad

 - You can play music from your Mac using iTunes, or, stream it wirelessly to external speakers using an iPod, iPhone or iPad.

-Connecting your home stereo to a Mac
+Connect your home stereo to a Mac

 - Turn on your home stereo.

-Connecting headphones and speakers
+Connect headphones and speakers